codemeasandwich/redux-auto/README.md

 JSON.stringify(state.user) // "{ "name":"tom" }"

-state.user.async.save // = undefined
+state.user.loading.save // = undefined

 actions.user.save()

-state.user.async.save // = true
+state.user.loading.save // = true

 // when the request or promuse completed

-state.user.async.save // = false
+state.user.loading.save // = false

 // if the was a problem. it will be was to the error object

-state.user.async.save // = Error("some problem")
+state.user.loading.save // = Error("some problem")
-// + with an Error, there will also be "clear" function to set the async back to undefined
+// + with an Error, there will also be "clear" function to set the "loading" back to undefined
-// e.g. state.user.async.save.clear()
+// e.g. state.user.loading.save.clear()

 ```
 > [handling async actions in your ui:- example](https://github.com/codemeasandwich/redux-auto/blob/master/example/ui/index.jsx)